lexilamonica/shopping-app/README.md

 # shopping-app
 This project was for understanding software testing.
-Within this porject, all of the production code was provided.
+Within this project, all of the production code was provided.
 My task was to (1) add tests and other testing artifacts to this project and (2) document observations about the project.
 I provided the following test:
     ― Normal Boundary tests for the total cost calculation function ― Equivalence partitioning tests of total cost calculation function ― Unit tests using mocks, of the database interface